 Within, 6 months final result was plain- all the effort had paid off:

 Any business is a sum of all the tiny efforts you put into it: from design and development to marketing and sales.
-If people’s ‘success stories’ claim that one single revolutionary trick is going to win you success in a second, they’re probably lying.
+If people’s ‘dropshipping success stories’ claim that one single revolutionary trick is going to win you success in a second, they’re probably lying.
+These success stories are usually fabricated to scam people.

 Throughout the months, I applied and reapplied all the different strategies stated above, and more- and the results were clear as day.